khulnasoft/integrations-core/gitlab/README.md

 ## Setup

 This OpenMetrics-based integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][18].

 Metrics marked as `[OpenMetricsV1]` or `[OpenMetricsV2]` are only available using the corresponding mode of the GitLab integration.
 All other metrics are collected by both modes.

 ### Installation

-The GitLab check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your GitLab servers.
+The GitLab check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your GitLab servers.

 ### Configuration